henrryzh1/UR-DMU/README.md

 ### Train and test the UR-DMU
 After the setup, simply run the following command:

-start the visdom for visualizing the train phase
+start the visdom for visualizing the training phase

 ```
 python -m visdom.server -p "port"(we use 2022)